 Message from the Dean

-As a Lutheran university, Cal Lutheran is committed to another old idea: a liberal arts education frees you to serve others.
+In the College of Arts and Sciences, we are here to help students like you grapple with the need to understand who we are, where we come from, and our connectedness to one another.
+A distinctive element of Cal Lutheran, as a Lutheran university, is its commitment to the idea that a liberal arts education frees us to serve others.
 Martin Luther called this idea berufung — "calling" or "vocation."
-That is, you become most fully yourself when you use your talents to contribute to the welfare of the community and the environment.
+In other words, as my predecessor said, you become most fully yourself when you use your talents to contribute to the welfare of the community and the environment.

 Dean, College of Arts and Sciences